 Finally, before I dig into the meat of my conversation with my App Store app reviewer, I want to point out a few things that many developers seem to have forgotten in their haste to get their apps released:

-1. The app store is a voluntary process; you don’t want to play by their rules, you don’t have to.
+- app store is a voluntary process; you don’t want to play by their rules, you don’t have to.

-2. All developers signed an agreement that states Apple can choose to reject any apps they want based on their own reasons.
+- developers signed an agreement that states Apple can choose to reject any apps they want based on their own reasons.
 There’s no human right’s violations committed when Apple decides that your app isn’t fit for the store for some reason.

-3. Apple is a business, whose goals are to advance their stock and market position for their investors.
+- is a business, whose goals are to advance their stock and market position for their investors.
 While some of Apple’s decisions may seem confusing from outside the black box, keep in mind that they are prone to keeping secrets until they throw down their big announcements at whatever annual conference they’re attending.
 So there are sometimes more reasons why they wouldn’t want some feature leveraged by app developers if they plan to do something much the same themselves.
 Is it fair?
 No. Is this what they’re doing?
 I have no idea, this is speculation on my part.

 Now that I have that out of the way, I’d like to relate to you my conversation with Steve from the App Store.